 The Corporation owns a national license for a French-language digital specialty channel, MOI ET CIE.
 It offers a variety of content that challenges, entertains and inspires with programming devoted to hard-hitting documentaries, fiction series and films.
-This channel was launched on May 2, 2011 under the name Mlle and has been repositioned on February 1st, 2013 under the name, MOI&cie, and repositioned on April 23, 2018 under the name MOI ET CIE.
-Its website is accessible at tv.moietcie.ca.
+This channel was launched on May 2, 2011 under the name MIle and was repositioned on February 1st, 2013 under the name MOI&cie, and was further repositioned on April 23, 2018 under the name MOI ET CIE.
+Its website is accessible at www.tv.moietcie.ca.